jacekkrawiec/IRBStudio/README.md

 ## 🙏 Acknowledgments

-- Fannie Mae for providing the Single-Family Loan Performance dataset
+- Freddie Mac for providing the Single-Family Loan-Level Dataset
 - The Python scientific computing community (NumPy, Pandas, SciPy)
 - The Plotly team for excellent visualization tools